TAAA Mission, Constitution & Bylaws

 e.
 Associate Members.
 Any person whose firm is an allied industry member of this association and any other person interested in the promotion or welfare of agricultural aviation who does not meet the qualifications set forth above for any category of membership is eligible for membership in this association as an associate member, subject to the approval of the Board of Directors.

 f.
 Charter Members.
 The term “charter member” shall be construed to mean those members whose applications were accepted on or before February 28, 1951, (as respective recognition).

 Section 2.
 Votes in the Association shall be allowed as follows: All operator, pilot and individual members in good standing shall have the right to vote in all matters relating to the affairs of the Association and shall receive all social and cooperative benefits.
 All other categories of members shall be welcomed into the association on a cooperative basis but will have no vote in the General Assembly business of the Association.

 Section 1.
-There shall be at least on meeting of the General Assembly of the Texas Agricultural Aviation Association.
+There shall be at least one meeting of the General Assembly of the Texas Agricultural Aviation Association each year.
 Action of the General Assembly shall be final.
 Members in good standing attending the General Assembly meeting shall constitute a quorum.

 Section 2.
-The General Assembly shall have the power to enact all statutes which shall be necessary and proper for carrying into execution the foregoing powers, and all other powers vested by this Constitution in the government of the Association, or by any departments or officers thereof, or such as will preserve the interest or promote the general welfare of the Association and its members.
+The General Assembly shall have the power to enact all statutes which shall be necessary and proper for carrying into execution all powers vested by this Constitution in the government of the Association, or by any departments or officers thereof, or such as will preserve the interest or promote the general welfare of the Association and its members.